- Statistics show that more than 6.1 billion people will use digital payments by 2023

 Use a digital wallet if you want to go cashless and cardless, and shop from anywhere with any of your devices.

 An e-wallet is a prepaid electronic wallet that must be loaded with money before any transactions can be made.
-It is also used to store credit and debit card information, storing funds, making purchases, keeping loyalty credits, among other uses.
+It is also used to store credit and debit card information, store funds, make purchases, keeping loyalty credits, among other uses.
 You then access your e-money via the e-wallet's website or mobile app to make purchases directly from the e-wallet balance.

 It is an excellent option if you want to carry some e-money that you can use anywhere instead of carrying your cards.